Consciousness: Medical aspects

 The medical approach to consciousness is scientifically oriented.
 It derives from a need to treat people whose brain function has been impaired as a result of disease, brain damage, toxins, or drugs.
 In medicine, conceptual distinctions are considered useful to the degree that they can help to guide treatments.
-The medical approach focuses mostly on the amount of consciousness a person has: in medicine, consciousness is assessed as a "level" ranging from coma and brain death at the low end, to full alertness and purposeful responsiveness at the high end.
+The medical approach mainly focuses on the amount of consciousness a person has: in medicine, consciousness is assessed as a "level" ranging from coma and brain death at the low end, to full alertness and purposeful responsiveness at the high end.

 Consciousness is of concern to patients and physicians, especially neurologists and anesthesiologists.
 Patients may have disorders of consciousness or may need to be anesthetized for a surgical procedure.
 Physicians may perform consciousness-related interventions such as instructing the patient to sleep, administering general anesthesia, or inducing medical coma.
 Also, bioethicists may be concerned with the ethical implications of consciousness in medical cases of patients such as the Karen Ann Quinlan case, while neuroscientists may study patients with impaired consciousness in hopes of gaining information about how the brain works.